 Tip #2: Be confident and convincing with your answer

 The first step that I will take is finding the source of the problem.
-If it were within my capabilities, I may take the initiative to bring my team members to discuss the issue together.
-However, if it is beyond my position, I would seek assistance from a more experienced expert such as senior colleagues, or managers.
-It is very preferable to resolve the issue in a good manner and nobody gets offended in the process.
+If it were within my capabilities, I might take the initiative to bring my team members to discuss the issue together.
+However, if it is beyond my position, I would seek assistance from a more experienced expert such as senior colleagues or managers.
+It is preferable to resolve the issue in a good manner, and nobody gets offended in the process.

 5. How Do You Manage If A Problem In The Laboratory Arises?

 This question also revolves around conflict management skills, especially in unexpected circumstances.